Right is a wonderful thing; that creeps up on me in everything I read about it, and it never lets go ... Adio, pale and as always

 Because Wiarda was often carried away by his own eloquence, his students sometimes did not know which of the many subjects they had been listening to [F]

-It was reported that it often happened that at a next lecture Jan asked his student audience about what subject he had talked the last time….
+It was reported that it often happened that at a next lecture Jan asked his student audience about what subject he had discussed the last time….

-After the written procedural documents and the exchange of arguments during the year, the student court pronounced its verdict just before the start of the academic holiday… in the garden of our childhood home in Helpman, while enjoying beer and wine and by mother homemade cheese biscuits.
+After the written procedural documents and the exchange of arguments during the year, the student court pronounced its verdict just before the start of the academic holiday, in the garden of our childhood home in Helpman, while enjoying beer and wine and mother’s homemade cheese biscuits.
 [G]

-To this day I meet former students of my father - I myself am also a lawyer, which helps - and one of the first memories, which they then recall, is the garden party at the Verlengde Heereweg.
+To this day I meet former students of my father - I am also a lawyer, which helps - and one of the first memories, which they recall, is the garden party at the Verlengde Heereweg….

 In addition to teaching, Jan has many scientific publications to his name.